Fall 2014 Enrollment

 - George McGovern, state senator and presidential candidate

 There is always something for students to do.
-Ottawa holds a variety of events every year, including:
+Ottawa University holds a variety of events every year, including:

 - Pastors and Laity Conference